dmrlobo2002/Schedule-a-Doc/Sprint3.md

 ## What Issues Were Successful

 Our team was successful in integrating the front end and back end, allowing users to create accounts and log in to the web application.
 We also successfully implemented Cypress test cases and unit tests for both the frontend and backend.
 Additionally, we were able to add a feature on the sign-up page that allows users to specify whether they are a doctor or a patient, and we were able to test logins to ensure they were successful.
+We also implemented a forgot password page, enabling users to retrieve their account.
+In addition, we successfully created separate dashboards for patients and doctors, catering to their specific needs.

 ## What Issues Were not Successful